6maxen/rps-v1/README.md

 Built as part of The Odin Project curriculum

-Planning on revisiting Rock-Paper-Scissors soon with the skills I have now! :)
+Planning on revisiting Rock-Paper-Scissors soon! 😊